 |Telephone||+44 (0)191 334 1612|

 In your first year, you will receive a thorough grounding in the theory and practice of anthropology in the broadest sense, addressing the core disciplines of social and biological anthropology as well as interdisciplinary perspectives on culture, society and health.
-Currently, students take four compulsory modules in Anthropology and select two elective modules offered by other departments, including the option to study a module in a modern foreign language.
+Currently, students take five modules in Anthropology and select one elective module offered by another department, including the option to study a module in a modern foreign language.

 Compulsory modules currently available:

 - People and Cultures

 In your second year, you will develop a deeper and more complex grasp of anthropology and will gain "hands-on" experience of conducting research at one of our residential field sites on the compulsory Anthropology Field Course module, normally held in September prior to the start of your second year.
 You will also take a core module covering the diverse ways in which anthropological knowledge is constructed and theorised, as well as four elective modules that will enable you to pursue your interests in specific topics.